Heroadn/rlImGui/README.md

 rlImgui provides a backend for [Dear ImGui](https://github.com/ocornut/imgui) using [Raylib](https://www.raylib.com/).

 # Building
-rlImGui is setup to use CMake to generate a static library.
+This version of rlImGui is setup to use CMake to generate a static library.
 Optionally, examples can be built as well. rlImGui can be used as a static library, or by directly including the files into your game project.

 ## Commands